soupi/learn-haskell-blog-generator/src/10-faq.md

 There could be various reasons.
-From using inefficient algorithms or using an [unsuited data structure](https://github.com/soupi/haskell-study-plan#data-structures) for the task in terms of time complexity of the common operations, to laziness issues (again, the evaluation strategy!).
+From using inefficient algorithms or using an [unsuited data structure](https://github.com/soupi/haskell-study-plan#data-structures) for the task in terms of time complexity of the common operations, to less efficient memory representations (this is another reminder to use `Text` over `String` in most cases), and laziness issues (again, the evaluation strategy!).

 The [performance section](https://github.com/soupi/haskell-study-plan#performance) in my Haskell study plan links to various resources on Haskell evaluation, profiling and case studies.